 Qualified health care professionals are primarily responsible for the treatment of incarcerated persons on suicide watch.
 Correctional Staff are responsible for the physical safety of incarcerated persons.
 All staff members should coordinate their efforts to ensure that incarcerated persons do not have the means or the opportunity to injure themselves.
 During meals, staff shall wear protective gloves and provide incarcerated persons a safety burrito and make a notation on a Special Observation Log as to how much the incarcerated person ate.
-The incarcerated person should also be offered water every 2 hours; this shall be documented on the Special Observation Log.
+The incarcerated person shall be offered water every 2 hours; this shall be documented on the Special Observation Log.
 No items shall be left in the safety cell as it could pose a choking hazard to the incarcerated person.

 A Special Observation Log shall be maintained for each incarcerated person on suicide watch.
 Staff members shall make a direct visual observation of the incarcerated person twice every 30 minutes at no less than 15-minute intervals.
 In many cases, incarcerated persons are placed in the safety cell because they are on suicide watch and as such, when staff are completing direct visual observation checks, they shall ensure the incarcerated person is breathing; this may require arousing the incarcerated person during each check.
 A Correctional Sergeant and a qualified health care professional,, must observe the incarcerated person at least once every four hours to assess continued retention in the safety cell.
-Each staff member who is required to observe the incarcerated person shall make notations in the Special Observation Log documenting the time of observation and a brief description of the incarcerated person's behavior.
+Each staff member who is required to observe the incarcerated person Log documenting the time of observation and a brief description of the incarcerated person's behavior.

 An incarcerated person classified as actively suicidal must be continuously monitored by direct visual observation; the On-Duty Correctional Sergeant must be immediately notified as well as qualified healthcare staff.
-The determination will then be made to either transfer the incarcerated persons to the hospital or Psychiatric Health Facility While monitoring may be supplemented by video monitoring, it may never be a substitute for direct visual monitoring.
+The determination will then be made to either transfer the incarcerated persons to the hospital, Psychiatric Health Facility or maintain continuous direct visual monitoring on site.
+While monitoring may be supplemented by video monitoring, it may never be a substitute for direct visual monitoring.
 Continuous direct visual observation will continue until a qualified mental health professional determines the patient is no longer actively suicidal.
+A qualified mental health professional will collaborate with the on-duty Correctional Sergeant to determine safety cell placement, continuous direct visual monitoring or other appropriate housing.